Zelenskyy visits front, Putin praises troops in Kremlin

 In a video address honoring Russia's military and security agencies, he praised the security personnel deployed to the four regions, saying that “people living there, Russian citizens, count on being protected by you.”

+“Yes, it’s difficult for you,” he said, adding that the situation in the regions is “extremely difficult.”

-“Your duty is to do all that is needed to ensure their safety and protection of rights and freedoms,” the former KGB operative said.
-He promised to reinforce units there with more equipment and personnel.
+The former KGB operative added: “Your duty is to do all that is needed to ensure their safety and protection of rights and freedoms.”
+Putin also promised to reinforce units there with more equipment and personnel.
 The regions are under pressure from a Ukrainian counteroffensive.

 Putin also called on counterintelligence officers to step up efforts to “derail activities by foreign spy agencies and quickly track down traitors, spies and saboteurs.”